xh/toolbox/README.md

 URL must be registered with Auth0 as a valid OAuth callback URL.
 Either Lee or Anselm can update our Auth0 config accordingly.

+## Wrapper project for Toolbox + Hoist development

+A special project / directory structure can be useful for developing Toolbox alongside the Hoist Core and React libraries, so that changes to the libraries themselves can be developed and tested locally using Toolbox as a reference app.
+This is the recommended configuration for XH developers to use when setting up Toolbox.

+* Create a new directory within your homedir or another suitable location - name it something like `toolbox-wrapper`.
+* Within this new parent directory, check out the `toolbox`, `hoist-react`, and `hoist-core` repositories as siblings.
+* Create a new `settings.gradle` file within the top-level directory.
+The contents of this file will be a single line: `include "toolbox", "hoist-core"`.
+This tells Gradle to reference and combine the `build.gradle` targets of those two sub-projects into a single umbrella project.
+* From the checked-out `toolbox` sub-directory, copy the `gradle` directory and the `gradlew` (or `gradlew.bat` if on Windows) wrapper script and paste the copies into the top-level wrapper directory.
+  * Your top-level directory should now contain four sub-directories, `settings.gradle`, and the `gradlew` script.
+* From the top-level directory, run `./gradlew` to ensure that Gradle can properly configure the unified build.
+* If using IntelliJ, create a newJ project by running through the "New project from existing sources..." workflow and pointing the IDE at the top-level `settings.gradle` file.
+  * IntelliJ should detect that this is a Gradle/Grails project, download and index the server-side dependencies, and set up an appropriate "Run Configuration" to start the Toolbox server.

+Having all three repos checked out in a single IntelliJ project can be useful to have the code on-hand, but to actually run Toolbox using the local Hoist libraries some additional steps are required.

+* To run the server using the local `hoist-core`, edit the `toolbox/gradle.properties` file and set `runHoistInline=true`.
+Note this is _not_ required if you're not changing any hoist-core code - you can still have the project structure setup as described, and only flip this switch if/when testing a local change to the plugin.
+* To run the client using the local `hoist-react`, start your local webpack-dev-server from the `toolbox/client-app` directory by running `yarn startWithHoist`.

 ------------------------------------------